MeKyleH/brewing-app-logic/README.md

 ```

 #### Update Timer Alert
-**Description:** Passes `timerAlertId` to `getTimerAlertById` which returns a `timerAlert` entity.
+**Description:** Passes `timerAlertId` to `findTimerAlertById` which returns a `timerAlert` entity.
 Creates a copy of the entity merging in the `propUpdateObj`.
 Passes the updated entity to `saveTimerAlert`.
 Returns the updated entity.

 **Arguments:**
-- getTimerAlertById: Function (change this to findTimerAlertById)
+- findTimerAlertById: Function
 - saveTimerAlert: Function
 - id: String
 - updatePropsObj: Object